Moving Home Tips

-Now you’ve fund your dream home, the completion papers have been signed and you’re ready to move in, there are a few moving home tips to make sure the process goes without a hitch and as smoothly as possible.
+Now you’ve found your dream home, the completion papers have been signed and you’re ready to move in, there are a few moving home tips to make sure the process goes without a hitch and as smoothly as possible.

 Firstly, if possible communicate with the previous owners, and ask if they will be leaving the house in a clean and tidy condition.
 There is nothing worse than turning up with boxes to your new abode, only to find you have to clean every cupboard and bathroom before you dare place your personal possessions anywhere.